 Beauty In Danger

 There is a concept and associated expression, that of “Dangerous Beauty”, which I find interesting.
 You often find it placed near or alongside that of the “Feme Fatale”.
 It is generally a trope around seduction and betrayal and is one I want to try and subvert if I can.
 I believe beauty can be found in the most unlikely of places.
 I certainly like to look for it where others wouldn’t.
 Work I have made in the past includes looking at the presence of crucifix-like forms in the intersection of paving stones, or the hidden language that might be divined from the lines and curves on sports grounds.
 Things that people in general will walk over or past without paying them more than passing attention.
-Often this is referred to as “Hidden Beauty”.
+I refer to this as “Hidden Beauty”.

-The current pandemic has made me consider more deeply my long interest in, and appreciation of, scientific and medical illustration.
+The COVID 19 pandemic has made me consider more deeply my long interest in, and appreciation of, scientific and medical illustration.
 Prior to the use of photography artists were employed and trained as illustrators.
 They recorded discoveries, creating images that would illustrate reports, voyage logs, books and a variety of other purposes.
 These artists formed an important part of voyages and journeys of exploration.
 Now these illustrations can be read in ways that the originators would not have expected, such as as artifacts of colonialism and the reinforcement of ideals of cultural superiority.
 They can give us an insight into social norms of the time, show how genders were considered and treated and how social and racial groups were represented.

 Now, with ways of capturing images that range from high powered telescopes to electron microscopes, we can see the beauty in the formation and destruction of stars and planets along with the world of bacteria and viruses.
 The watercolour artists, scientists with sketch books and lithographers have been replaced by people with cameras and graphic and image manipulation software.
 They create images that range from false colour manipulations to highly accurate 3D models.
 From general representations to detailed mapping of details, today's images can hold as much artistic power as earlier examples.